St. John's Cemetery

 (D) “CEMETERY SUPPLIES” means interment vaults, markers, flowers, liners, urn, shrubs, artificial wreaths and other articles intended to be placed in the Cemetery.

-(E) "MANAGER" means the person appointed by St. JOHN'S CEMETERY Board to be in charge of the cemetery operation and maintenance or designate.
+(E) “MANAGER” means the person appointed by the Churchwardens to be in charge of the cemetery operation and maintenance or designate.

-(J) "INTERMENT RIGHTS HOLDER" means a person with interment rights with respect to a lot and includes a purchaser of interment rights under the current Funeral Burial & Cremation Act, 2002 or a predecessor of that Act.
+(I) “INTERMENT RIGHTS HOLDER” means a person with interment rights with respect to a lot and includes a purchaser of interment rights under the current Funeral, Burial and Cremation Services Act, 2002, or a predecessor of that Act.

-(N) "PLOT" means one or more individual spaces within a lot in which the rights to inter have been sold as a unit.
+(L) “PLOT” means two or more lots in which the rights to inter have been sold as a unit.

-(P) "PRICE LIST" means the tariff of charges for St. JOHN'S CEMETERY, Cemeteries Section.
+(N) “PRICE LIST” means the tariff of charges for St. John’s Cemetery.

-(Q) "REGISTRAR" means the registrar appointed under Funeral Burial & Cremation Act 2002.
+(O) “REGISTRAR” means the registrar appointed under Funeral, Burial and Cremation Services Act, 2002.

-(R) "TRUST FUND" means a Trust Fund established for the purpose of this Act.
+(P) “TRUST FUND” means a Trust Fund established for the purpose of this A

 3. SALE AND TRANSFER OF LOTS:

-(A) Any purchase of more than 8 graves requires the approval of the St. John's Cemetery Board.
+(A) Any purchase of more than 8 graves requires the approval of the Churchwardens.

-(B) Interment rights (lots) may only be sold by St. John's Cemetery Board.
+(B) Interment rights (lots) may only be sold by St. John’s Cemetery.
 When interment rights are purchased, a contract shall be completed and signed by the purchaser or a personal representative of the deceased.

-(D) Payments for interment rights or cemetery supplies or services shall be made to St. John's Cemetery Board.
+(D) Payments for interment rights or cemetery supplies or services shall be made to St. John’s Cemetery.

 (E) St. John's Cemetery Board shall provide each rights (lot) owner at the time of sale with: